 See a sample Message Guide

 Email us to learn more about the Nutrition Communications Network

 When's the last time you looked at the Nutrition Facts label while shopping or preparing a meal?
 You may want to flip the package over to check out the recent updates that make it easier for you to make informed choices for lifelong healthy eating habits.

 FDA recently updated the label to help consumers more readily identify calorie and serving size information, see the amount of added sugars, and track key nutrients such as Vitamin D and Potassium on packaged foods and drinks.
 The Foundation is partnering with FDA to increase awareness and use of the label, which has changed based on updated scientific information, new nutrition research, and input from the public.

 FDA's The New Nutrition Facts Label: What’s in it for You? campaign provides lots of detail on how to use the label in your daily eating.
 And, they even have fun games to help kids learn to develop healthy habits.

 Many Americans plan to continue their focus on health and wellness even as the country begins to reopen and COVID-19 mandates continue to evolve.

-The Toolkit provides ready-to-share messages and resources to support retail dietitians as they engage consumers in nutrition education.
+Informed by a listening session with RDBA member dietitians, the Toolkit provides ready-to-share messages and resources to support consumer engagement in nutrition education.
 Tools include fast facts for social media, infographics, online quizzes, cook a-longs, and lots of other resources grounded in evidence-based science.
 Retail dietitians can tailor the messages to their brand and the needs of their consumers.